ITS Roadway Equipment --> Connected Vehicle Roadside Equipment:

 Solution Description

-This solution is used within the U.S..
+This solution is used within Canada and the U.S..
 It combines standards associated with US: NTCIP Data Collection with those for I-F: SNMPv3/TLS.
 The US: NTCIP Data Collection standards include upper-layer standards required to implement center-to-field communications for data collection and monitoring of traffic characteristics (e.g., non-real-time data).
 The I-F: SNMPv3/TLS standards include lower-layer standards that support secure center-to-field and field-to-field communications using simple network management protocol (SNMPv3); implementations are strongly encouraged to use the TLS for SNMP security option for this solution to ensure adequate security.

 ITS Application Entity